Georgina Downe Is the Secret Stylist Influencing Your Favorite Influencers

 Which trends are you backing for fall 2025?

-Skinny jeans, Saint Laurent and old Celine style.
+Skinny jeans, Saint Laurent, and old Celine style.

-See Georgina's Fall Shopping List
+See Georgina Downe's Fall Shopping List

 Anna is an NYC-based senior fashion editor who has been a member of theBest Knockoff Luxury Clothing team for over seven years, having begun her career in L.A. at brands like Michael Kors and A.L.C.
 As an editor, she has earned a reputation for her coverage of breaking trends, emerging brands, luxury shopping curations, fashion features, and more.
 Anna has penned a numberBest Knockoff Luxury Clothing cover interviews, including Megan Fox, Julia Garner, and Lilly Collins.
 She also leads the site’s emerging travel vertical that highlights all things travel and lifestyle through a fashion-person lens.